zuiko21/minimOS/charset.md

 is the use of **plain `CR` as _newline_**, unlike the common UNIX (`LF`) and DOS/Windows (`CR` plus `LF`) alternatives.

+Notable exceptions are the cursor up/down, the CR-without-LF and the XON/XOFF, which makes little sense on a "glass tty" but are used instead to **enable the cursor**.

+**Colour codes**, on the other hand, are generated in a similar way to the _ZX
+Spectrum_ although with different codes.

 When required, the _glyph_ is obtained by preceeding the code with a `DLE`.

 ^ key|Dec|Hex|ASCII|mOS|glyph & description|notes